tinagrit/munotes-content/CMPT 201/7 Threads/2_Data Race.md

 ## Race case
 - a **Data race** problem when multiple threads **race** to update data and overwrite each other
+- Data races come from:
+	- one function being called by multiple threads
+	- different functions from multiple threads accessing:
+		- the same **global variable**
+		- the same **memory address** of a variable
 - A **race condition** is a condition that specifies the timing/order of operations that the code will correctly run

 For example, if two threads run `counter++` the following code, gets run: